Group least squares regression for linear models with strongly correlated predictor variables: Introduction

-Existing methods for overcoming multicollinearity include ridge regression (Hoerl and Kennard, 1970), principal component regression, latent root regression (Webster, Gunst and Mason, 1974), and model respecification by eliminating some predictor variables.
-There are a number of studies that evaluate the first three methods such as Hoerl, Kennard and Boldwin (1975), Gunst, Webster and Mason (1976), Dampster, Schatzoff and Wermuth (1977), Gunst and Mason (1977) and Lawless (1978).
+There is a large body of literature on detecting and handling the multicollinearity problem; see, for example, Draper and Smith (1998), Belsley, Kuh and Welsch (2004), Montgomery, Peck and Vining (2012).
+Here, we only briefly discuss the main methods for handling the problem.
+The most well-known methods are the ridge regression (Hoerl and Kennard, 1970) and principal component regression (Jolliffe, 1986).
+There are also other methods such as latent root regression (Webster, Gunst and Mason, 1974) and model respecification by eliminating some predictor variables.
+There have been a number of studies that evaluate these methods including Hoerl, Kennard and Boldwin (1975), Lawless and Wang (1976), Gunst, Webster and Mason (1976), Dampster, Schatzoff and Wermuth (1977), Gunst and Mason (1977) and Lawless (1978).
 One of the main criteria used for evaluation is the mean squared error of an estimator $\tilde{\boldsymbol{\beta}}$ for $\boldsymbol{\beta}$, $E[(\tilde{\boldsymbol{\beta}}-\boldsymbol{\beta})^T(\tilde{\boldsymbol{\beta}}-\boldsymbol{\beta})]$.
-Estimators given by these methods are biased, but they are capable of achieving smaller mean squared error than the least squares estimator (\ref{ole}).
-However, apart from this advantage in estimating model parameters, these methods have limited use in resolving difficulties in inference, variable selection and prediction as the sampling properties of their estimators are in general not available.
-Unlike that of the least squares estimator, the distributions of these estimators depend on the data in complicated ways.
-In ridge regression, for example, the distribution depends on a penalty parameter $\lambda$ whose value is usually determined by the data through cross-validation or an information criteron.
-In principal component regression, it depends on principal components of the predictor variables and the number of components used.
+Estimators given by these methods are biased, but they are capable of achieving smaller mean squared error than the least squares estimator $\hat{\boldsymbol{\beta}}$.
+However, except for this advantage, these estimators are difficult to use because their sampling properties are in general not available as they depend on the data in complicated ways.
+The ridge regression estimator, for example, involves a penalty parameter whose value is usually determined by cross-validation.
+The distribution of the penalty parameter and thus that of the estimator are unavailable.
 It is also difficult to choose among these methods as extensive comparisons have found no single best overall method; see Montgomery, Peck and Vining (2012) for more discussion.
-Further, some authors such as Conniffe and Stone (1973) are critical of using biased estimation methods.
-Draper and Van Nostrand (1979) identified two special cases where ridge regression may be appropriate but also recommended against the use of biased estimation methods in general.
+Further, some authors such as Conniffe and Stone (1973) are critical of biased estimation methods.
+Draper and Van Nostrand (1979) identified two cases where ridge regression may be appropriate but also recommended against the use of biased estimation methods in general.
+Nevertheless, these methods are still the most used tools for handling multicollinearity.